parmegv/leap_doc/docs/platform/known-issues.md

 .
 To remove an admin's access to your servers, please remove the directory for that user under the `users/` subdirectory in your provider directory and then remove that user's ssh keys from files/ssh/authorized_keys.
 When finished you *must* run a `leap deploy` to update that information on the servers (see: https://leap.se/code/issues/1863)

 .
-At the moment, it is only possible to add an admin who will have access to all Leap servers (see: https://leap.se/code/issues/2280)
+At the moment, it is only possible to add an admin who will have access to all LEAP servers (see: https://leap.se/code/issues/2280)

 .
 This release has no ability to custom configure apt sources or proxies (see: https://leap.se/code/issues/1971)